alphagov/govuk-dgu-charts/README.md

 - update the `targetRevision` in the `ckan-application.yaml` and/or `datagovuk-application.yaml` and push this change up to your branch onto Github
 - if you have deleted the `dgu-app-of-apps` module then run the `helm upgrade` command as above
-- update the `targetRevision` in `dgu-app-of-apps` on the ephemeral argo website.
+- update the `targetRevision` in `dgu-app-of-apps` on the ephemeral Argo CD website.
 - after you have finished testing please remove the commit which changes the `targetRevision` before merging your changes into the `main` branch

 ## Schemas